mrisher/smtp-sts/mta-sts.md

 discussion in the _Future_ _Work_ section around future distribution mechanisms that are robust against this attack.

+HTTP 302 redirects are not allowed while fetching policy from HTTPS endpoint.
+Redirection may not be required because of following reasons:
+1. By hosting policy on a sub-domain we allow the mail domain to outsource their policy serving to a 3rd party; if needed.
+2. We still need per-domain policy - hence there is not real benefit in doing so.
+   Or there should be an option for some kind of policy includes.
+3. Additional complexity. following redirects may create security vulnerabilities

 # Future Work

 The authors would like to suggest multiple considerations for future discussion.